elaintran/bamazon/README.md

 ```

 ## Usage
-Create an `.env` file in the root directory and add your MYSQL password.
+Create an `.env` file in the root directory and add your MySQL password.
 ```
 DB_PASSWORD=password
 ```